MaxTheHuman/MaxTheHuman.github.io/README.md

-# DemoLanding
+# TributePage
-demo lending page of mine
-it's my first attempt to make a landing page
+This is a tribute page of Chester Bennington, made for freeCodeCamp.